-- outcomes for children with a particular focus on literacy and numeracy; - quality of provision with a particular focus on literacy and numeracy including across the curriculum and the nursery unit, and - quality of leadership and management.
+- outcomes for children with a particular focus on literacy; - quality of provision with a particular focus on literacy including across the curriculum and - quality of leadership and management.

 1 The term 'FSME Percentage' refers to the percentage of children entitled to free school meals.